 Private water taxis are available from St. Thomas to ports in the BVIs, including Tortola, and are available outside public ferry hours.
 They will take you from the St. Thomas airport or your St Thomas hotel, through US/BVI customs in Tortola, and on to your yacht's marina.

-This service does cost around twice the price of the public ferries (around $90 to 115pp one way compared to around $50pp) however, it can save you time waiting for the public ferry schedules and is a good option if you're flying in to St Thomas later in the day.
+This service does cost more than the public ferries (around $90 to 115pp one way compared to around $50pp) however, it can save you time waiting for the public ferry schedules and is a good option if you're flying in to St Thomas later in the day.